YaleMenus/yaledining/README.md

 # yaledining [![PyPI version](https://badge.fury.io/py/yaledining.svg)](https://badge.fury.io/py/yaledining)

-> Python library for obtaining Yale Dining data from the [YaleDine](https://yaledine.com) API.
+> Python library for obtaining Yale Dining data via the [YaleDine](https://yaledine.com) API.

 NOTE: The legacy Yale Dining API has been deprecated and Yale is not updating the data it provides.
 As of v2, this package instead uses the [YaleDine](https://github.com/ErikBoesen/YaleDine) API, an unofficial student project that scrapes Yale's various dining websites and provides clean and standardized JSON-formatted menus.